-Imperioli visited his current apartment building once before, around a year ago, and admired an apartment for its view of the Hudson and its pre-war charm.
-He also thought the size of the apartment was perfect for him and his wife, saying that he doesn’t enjoy “giant, giant places where you feel you’re in an anonymous environment.”
+Imperioli visited the apartment building once before, around a year ago, and admired an apartment for its view of the Hudson and its pre-war charm.
+He also thought the size of the Upper West Side apartment was perfect for him and his wife, saying that he doesn’t enjoy “giant, giant places where you feel you’re in an anonymous environment.”
 However, it took a relocation to New York to sell him on the place.
 A year or so ago, “he time wasn’t right”, and the couple “kind of forgot about it”.
 As fate and television brought Imperioli back to Manhattan, he decided it was now time move into the Upper West Side co-op they had earlier admired.

 As shown in photos taken by the NY Times, Mr. Imperioli and his wife Victoria have an eclectic and elegant decorating style, which seems to evoke a “Hollywood Regency” theme.
 The living room features glamorous accessories including busts of Mercury, Athena, Beatrice, and Michelangelo’s “David”.
 The room features lampshades with a Greek-key design and zebra prints adorn both the area rug and a pair of accent chairs.